Sakpal/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/ledger/utxo-ledger/vault-queries.md

 * Optional collection logic of the result set
 * The query creator needs to follow a few pre-defined steps in order for the query to be registered and to be usable.

-## How a State is Represented in the Database?
+## How a State is Represented in the Database

 Each state type can be represented as a JSON string (`custom_representation` column in the database), we can use that JSON representation to write our vault named queries.
 However, this representation needs to be pre-defined.

  In order to do that we need an implementation of the `net.corda.v5.ledger.utxo.query.json.ContractStateVaultJsonFactory<T>` interface.
 The `<T>` parameter is the type of the state we want to represent.

-Let’s say we have a very simple state type called `TestState` and a simple contract called `TestContract`.
-We’ll use this state throughout this documentation.
-It would look like this:
+Let’s say we have a very simple state type called `TestState` and a simple contract called `TestContract` it would look like the following:

 ```kotlin
 package com.r3.corda.demo.contract